 4) Maintain your own balance completely

 Plenty of followers depend on having a “strong leader” to maintain their balance for them.
 This is unfortunate for a lot of reasons.
 One is that its tiring for leaders.
 Another is that it sends unnecessary force into the channel of communication between the two of you, and therefore makes it much more difficult to communicate and lead.

 How do you work on your balance?

 4.1.a: Find a good heel height for you.
 I personally think that the right heel for you is more about the placement of the heel and the sturdiness of it (and therefore the company that makes them), but the height still matters.
 Many followers feel comfortable in flats.
 Some prefer 3 inches or about 7 or 8cm.
-I personally dance in 10cm for comfort (for some reason they feel better to me than 8cms) but I would probably balance better in 8cms.
+I personally dance in 10cm for comfort (for some reason they feel better to me than 8cms) but I would probably balance better and have a larger range of motion in 8cms.

 4.2: Practice moves on your own.
 Work on your basic.
 Do some lunges.
 Shine in your kitchen.

 4.3: Practice following on your own.
 While you’re dancing about your house, push yourself off of doorjams or swing around a foundation pole to keep your balance in a new way.
 Another great way to do this is to stand without holding a railing on a subway.

 4.4: Strength train.
 I can’t tell you enough how important strong muscles are for good balance.
 Core, glutes, and quads are probably the most important to think about.

 4.5: Practice stopping on a dime.
 While dancing alone or with partners, practice the art of stillness.
 Move, and then stop suddenly.
 Maybe force this on yourself by having a friend or an app randomly turn off music.
 Or find leaders who use stops in their dancing.
 This will enhance the amount of control you have over your own body.